 Organic food can be hard to find abroad…

-If consuming high quality organic food is high on your priority list, you are definitely going to want to pay a visit to Paloquemao Market in Bogotá.
+If consuming high-quality organic food is high on your priority list, you are definitely going to want to pay a visit to Paloquemao Market in Bogotá.

-As full-time travelers it is hugely important to us that we eat well.
-To be honest, we aren’t always the best because in some countries over the past couple years, we have found it hard to find places to eat that have healthy options.
-Sometimes when I have asked for a salad I would be served a piece of iceberg lettuce with a couple slices of tomato… Thus the number one reason why we always get a place with a kitchen, without exception.
+As full-time travelers, it is hugely important to us that we eat well.
+To be honest, we aren’t always the best because in some countries over the past couple of years, we have found it hard to find places to eat that have healthy options.
+Sometimes when I have asked for a salad I would be served a piece of iceberg lettuce with a couple of slices of tomato… Thus the number one reason why we always get a place with a kitchen, without exception.
 So finding the local farmers market is a must when we arrive in any town, village, or city.

 Why Paloquemao Market is a foodies dream…

 We heard about the famous farmers market from our Airbnb host James.
-He said it was a must do in this big vibrant city!
+He said it was a must-do in this big vibrant city!
 Why?
 Because it is the top place to see all of the variety Colombia has to offer under one roof.
 Which is kind of Paloquemao’s slogan…

 From the most abundant fruit, and veggie stands… To bakeries, butcher shops, fisheries, and eateries… The place is booming, and I wouldn’t doubt that it is packed to the gills every day.
 Honestly, I don’t think we saw any other foreigners there.
 It seemed to be a local treasure.
 Which we could totally see why!

 I have never seen so much beautiful produce.
-Around every single corner, there was an array of fruits & veggies stacked up, freshly picked from the farmers fields.
-Everything in that place is certified organic, because of Paloquemao’s high quality standards.
+Around every single corner, there was an array of fruits & veggies stacked up, freshly picked from the farmer’s fields.
+Everything in that place is certified organic, because of Paloquemao’s high-quality standards.

 It wasn’t just the food that was outstanding…

 At the Paloquemao Market in Bogotá the people were incredible!
-When we first arrived we were a little shaken from our walk (more on that in a moment), and then we were completely submerged in a fast moving crowd of people on a mission to get their groceries.
-Hallway after hallway of never ending market, there were so many paths to choose.
+When we first arrived we were a little shaken from our walk (more on that in a moment), and then we were completely submerged in a fast-moving crowd of people on a mission to get their groceries.
+Hallway after hallway of never-ending market, there were so many paths to choose.
 Luckily we caught it all on film.

 Our first stop was to this taco stand in the middle of the market.
 The place was packed with locals, and people in line were telling us in Spanish how great the smoked pork tacos were.
 So we did what any smart traveler would do… Eat where the locals eat!
 That is always something we look for, locals eating!
 You will rarely be disappointed if the locals are eating there, and making recommendations.

 After receiving our order, we looked around to find a place to stand an eat, because there were quite literally people EVERYWHERE!
 The lady who served us the tacos, told us to follow her in Spanish (we think) as she took our plate out of our hand.
-She lead us to a little nook where there were tables, we could eat without having our plate bumped out of our hands.
-Moments later, another woman came with pico de gallo, and a couple different salsas!
+She leads us to a little nook where there were tables, we could eat without having our plate bumped out of our hands.
+Moments later, another woman came with pico de gallo, and a couple of different salsas!
 Talk about service.
 The combination of smoked pork, pineapple, fresh cilantro, and spices blew our minds.
 Those tacos will be hard to beat.

 That’s not all… Everywhere we turned, we kept having amazing interactions with people.
 As we would pass people, they would say “buen viaje” which means good trip.
 Many other vendors at the market were excited to tell us the benefits of the fruits, explaining how they prevent cancer, and aid digestion.
 We were happy to buy things we have never had before, because even though we didn’t fully understand what people were saying to us… They were so lovely, we wanted to support their businesses, and experience new flavors.
 A wonderful decision I must say… If you haven’t had Mangostino… DO IT!
 We now have a new favorite fruit!